aotimme/gocsv/README.md

 - `--sheet` (optional) Specify the sheet (by index or name) of the sheet to convert.
 The command defaults to saving all sheets.
 - `--dirname` (optional) Name of directory for the output CSVs.
 The command defaults to a directory name with the same name as `FILE` (without the `.xlsx` extension).

-By default the `xlsx` subcommand will convert all the sheets in `FILE` to CSVs to a directory with the same name as `FILE`.

 ### zip

 Zip multiple CSVs into one CSV.